geotools/geotools/docs/user/library/referencing/order.rst

 Axis Order
 ----------

-Computer scientists and geographers disagree about one of the basic tenants of geography.
-Rather then decide who is right, as a library GeoTools gives your application a chance to match your users communities expectations.
+Computer scientists and geographers disagree about one of the basic tenets of geography.
+Rather than decide who is right, as a library GeoTools gives your application a chance to match your users communities expectations.

 **Eeek**